florzanetta/lumina/README.md

     $ python manage.py dumpdata --format=json --indent=4 --natural lumina.ImageSelection > lumina/fixtures/tests/imageselection-waiting-selection.json

 (remember to execute this with a **CLEAN** database: see *Reset of the database and uploads*).

+You can ignore the error `UserWarning: Couldn't import from 'lumina.local_settings': No module named local_settings`.
+If you create a settings files for your environment, it won't appear anymore:

+    $ touch lumina/local_settings.py

 Travis-CI
 ---------